 What kind of reins I use depends on the discipline I am riding and what level the horse is at in her training; however I do love buckaroo style mecate reins!
 They allow me to ride with accurate feel and make my releases very obvious to the horse so that my rewards are instantaneous, speeding learning.
 Also, do to their adjustable nature they fit on a variety of stangs 🙂

 I use a neck rope to teach refined communication with the head to prepare for bridleless riding.
 The neck rope is made from horse hair and ranges from 3-5 ft. in diameter.
-To purchase a hand-made neck rope, visit our online shop.

 I almost always use boots when I’m riding or working on the ground to help support the cannon bone, tendons, soft tissue, and to absorb energy from hoof impact.
 Boots also help if you are working on maneuvers and lateral work in case the horses legs come into contact with one another.